garden-io/garden/docs/basics/ephemeral-clusters.md

 # Ephemeral Kubernetes Clusters

 At Garden, we're committed to reducing the friction in onboarding and trying out our platform for your own projects.
-To make Kubernetes adoption more accessible and convenient, we introduce **Ephemeral Kubernetes Clusters**.
+To make Kubernetes adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**.
 These ephemeral clusters are designed to provide you with a hassle-free way to explore Garden's capabilities and Kubernetes without the need of an existing Kubernetes cluster.

+## Usage quota and managing clusters

+The ephemeral Kubernetes clusters are provided for free to all users.
+The ephemeral clusters are designed for short-term use and allow you to run and test your applications on Kubernetes.

+Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
+After this period, the cluster is automatically destroyed.

+If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
+This allows you to release resources and terminate the cluster when it's no longer needed.

 ## Configuring your projects to use ephemeral Kubernetes cluster